 The above Solicitors' Hourly Rates (SHRs) were proposed by the Law Society and were approved by the Judiciary for the purpose of assessing costs incurred by litigants during court proceedings.
 They reflect in general the rates which taxing masters consider appropriate and reasonable for engaging solicitors of comparable experience in such proceedings.
 They, however, do not necessarily reflect the actual costs being charged by the solicitors for service rendered in litigation.
 Further, the taxing masters are not bound by the SHRs.
 Each taxation is considered on its own merit and the taxing masters, in exercising their judicial discretions, may make such adjustments as they see fit.
-They are periodically reviewed to better reflect the current market conditions and inflation.
+They are reviewed every 4 years by the Standing Committee on Review of Solicitors' Hourly Rates for Party and Party Taxation to better reflect the current market conditions and inflation.
+The Standing Committee declined to make any revision in May 2022.